Nurse Staffing under Absenteeism: A Distributionally Robust Optimization Approach

 In reality, it is often challenging to obtain an accurate estimate of the true probability distribution $\mathbb{P}_{\tilde{w}, \tilde{y}, \tilde{d}}$ of $(\tilde{w}, \tilde{y}, \tilde{d})$.
 For example, the historical data of the nurse demand (via patient census and NPRs) can typically be explained by multiple (drastically) different distributions.
 More importantly, because of the endogeneity of $\tilde{w}$ and $\tilde{y}$, $\mathbb{P}_{\tilde{w}, \tilde{y}, \tilde{d}}$ is in fact a \emph{conditional distribution} depending on the nurse staffing levels.
-This further increases the difficulty of estimation.
-Using a biased estimate of $\mathbb{P}_{\tilde{w}, \tilde{y}, \tilde{d}}$ can yield post-decision disappointment.
+This further increases the difficulty of estimation. { We emphasize that not only the number of show-up nurses but also the show-up rates depend on the staffing level (see, e.g.,~\cite{green2013nursevendor} and Figure~\ref{Fig:segmented}).} Using a biased estimate of $\mathbb{P}_{\tilde{w}, \tilde{y}, \tilde{d}}$ can yield post-decision disappointment.
 For example, if one simply ignores the endogeneity of $\tilde{w}$ and $\tilde{y}$ and employs their empirical distribution based on historical data, then the nurse staffing thus obtained may lead to disappointing out-of-sample performance.
-In this paper, we assume that $\mathbb{P}_{\tilde{w}, \tilde{y}, \tilde{d}}$ is ambiguous and it belongs to the following moment ambiguity set:
+In this paper, we assume that $\mathbb{P}_{\tilde{w}, \tilde{y}, \tilde{d}}$ is ambiguous and it belongs to the following {endogenous moment} ambiguity set: